 Cut into strips with a pizza cutter.

-And then cut cross wise.
+And then cut crosswise.

-Spray one 9×13 pan with cooking spray.
+Spray a 9×13 casserole dish or baking dish with cooking spray.

 Pat your dough out into a circle, about twelve inches in diameter.